AdamBedel/Arden-Vul/README.md

       - 6-8:   -1
       - 4-5:   -2
       - 3:     -3
-  3. Choose a class from below and write down their class features.
-Many are changed as listed below.
+  3. Choose a class from below and write down their class features, as they are listed in the handbook.
+Some are changed as described.
 There are no minimum required scores or Prime Requisites.
       - _Assassin_: Use a d6 hit die instead of a d4
       - _Bard_: Start with Mythric as a language.
 Use the _Cleric_ spell list instead of the _Druid_ list.
       - _Cleric_: Must choose a god from the "Gods and People of Magae" document